kawaii5/izbicki.me/blog/religion/2014-08-10-ancient-hebrew-torah-scrolls.md

 <!--![Moses gives a command about the ark of the covenant in fancy Hebrew script](/img/scroll/formatting-loneletter.jpg)-->
 ![Moses gives a command about the ark of the covenant in fancy Hebrew script; inverted nun character](/img/scroll/inverted-nun.jpg)

-My favorite part of owning multiple scrolls is when they have sections that overlap.
+It's really cool when two different scrolls have sections that overlap.
 We can compare them side-by-side to watch the development of different scribal traditions.
 The image below shows two versions of [Numbers 6:22-27](https://www.biblegateway.com/passage/?search=numbers+6:22-27&version=NIV).

 ![The lord bless you and keep you rendered in a Hebrew *Torah* in fancy Hebrew script](/img/scroll/numbers-6.png)